 Designing your workout plan with one body part worked each day has some downsides.
 Working individual body parts every seven days may not provide sufficient stimulus for muscle growth or strength gains.
 In addition, this type of training may not improve overall fitness as much as workout plans that use compound exercises along with aerobic or sports-specific training components.

-Example Workout Schedule
+Single-Muscle Workout Schedule